jeremytammik/tbc/a/2024_context.md

 **Question:** Is Extensible Storage supported by `SVF`?

-**Answer:** SVF is an efficient compressed representation fo the BIM geometry and selected metadata resulting from a translation of the original BIM CAD seed file for the [Autodesk Platform Services APS](https://aps.autodesk.com/) environment.
+**Answer:** SVF is an efficient compressed representation of the BIM geometry and selected metadata resulting from a translation of the original BIM CAD seed file for the [Autodesk Platform Services APS](https://aps.autodesk.com/) environment.

 Revit [Extensible Storage](https://thebuildingcoder.typepad.com/blog/about-the-author.html#5.23) is